 I look around this room and I find it hard to believe that only 3 ½ years ago this company started to address the needs of children who were on Medicaid, hence the name, Rehab For All.
-There are so many of you here, and that means we are helping so many children.
+There are so many of you here, and that means we are helping so many children; we are closer to living up to the name I gave the company.

 I am so proud of what each of you has accomplished individually, and as a team.
-You’ve helped special children learn to roll over, walk, throw a ball, feed themselves, accept food by mouth, swallow, tolerate being touched or held by their mother, learn social skills, language and just reach their fullest potential.
+You’ve helped special children learn to roll over, walk, throw a ball, feed themselves, accept food by mouth, swallow, tolerate being touched or held by their mother, learn social skills, language and reach their fullest potential.

-In many of these kid’s lives, their parents don’t know what to do or have just given up.
-The time that you spend with them, your time away from your own families, the time that you’ve spent planning what toys to bring over and use therapeutically, the time shopping at the ARC or Dollar Tree.
-All that you do gives these children a chance at success.
+In many of these kids’ lives, their parents don’t know what to do or in some cases have just given up.
+The time that you spend with them, your time away from your own families, the time that you’ve spent planning what toys to bring over and use therapeutically, the time shopping at the ARC or Dollar Tree; all that you do gives these children a chance at success.

-The hour you spend with them is usually their favorite day of the week.
+The hour you spend with them is usually their favorite time of the week.
 You’ve seen the sad looks on their faces when you leave.
 Their faces pressed up against the window.
 Each week they look forward to seeing you, and the toys you bring.
 You’re so good at making things fun, that they don’t even know they are learning.
+That is what separates you from others in our field.

 We all put on many different hats throughout the week.
 Some of you have 4, 5 or 6 children and some of your children have received OT, PT and Speech therapy.
 Some of you are grandparents, while others are hoping that is way off in the distance.
 I appreciate the time you give to this company in supporting our mission and values.